davidjwalling/os/README.md

 Copyright (C) 2010-2019 David J. Walling.
 MIT License.

+- A rudimentary operating system for x86-based PC-compatible systems.
+- A series of subprojects that introduce and demonstrate design and coding concepts.
-- OS demonstrates assembly-language programming, hardware I/O techniques and protocol implemenation.
+- Demonstrates assembly-language programming, hardware I/O techniques and protocol implemenation.
-- OS is a rudimentary operating system for x86-based PC-compatible systems.
-- OS is provided as a learning resource.
+- Provided as a learning resource.
 All code is intended to be fully-functional.
-- OS is a series of subprojects that introduce and demonstrate design and coding concepts.
-- Additional subprojects may be added from time to time as the project develops.

-Click on the subproject name below for detailed notes.
+Click on the subproject name below for details.

 <table>
 <tr><td><a href="docs/OS001.md">os.001</a></td><td>A boot sector that displays a message and waits for a key-press</td></tr>